najeebjebreel/lira_analysis/README.md

 ## Analysis and Visualization

-All post-attack analyses are in [`analysis_results/`](analysis_results/), which includes reusable modules, standalone scripts, and interactive notebooks.
+All post-attack analyses are in [`analysis_results/`](analysis_results/), which reproduces our main rresults, and includes code scripts and interactive notebooks.

 | File                                | Purpose                                   |
 | ----------------------------------- | ----------------------------------------- |